Resources for pilot and feasibility studies

 Avery et al. propose a traffic light system for specifying progression criteria, where green (or go) indicates that the criteria have been met and the trial should proceed, amber (or amend) indicates that some changes should be made to the larger trial, and red (or stop) indicates that the investigators should not move forward with the larger trial.

-The following paper looks at determining sample size for progression criteria.
+As detailed in Design: Sample Size, the following paper looks at determining sample size for progression criteria.

-Design: Pragmatic trials
+Design: Pragmatic and implementation trials

-There are unique considerations and areas of uncertainty that should be taken into account in pilot studies for pragmatic trials.
-The following paper looks at the elements of pragmatic trials that might need to be examined as part of a pilot study, and how we might design a pilot or feasibility study to address these areas of uncertainty.
+The following paper looks at the elements of pragmatic trials that might need to be examined as part of a pilot study, and how we might design a pilot or feasibility study to address these areas of uncertainty:

 Reporting: Introduction

 Good reporting of pilot and feasibility studies is needed to inform other researchers who might want to use the results when preparing for similar future definitive trials, and to show how the pilot or feasibility study could inform the future definitive trial.
 This page provides resources to help with the reporting of pilot and feasibility studies.
+Researchers are encouraged to follow the reporting recommendations for pilot and feasibility studies:

 Reporting: Current reporting quality